ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'scope', with value the specific resource at the KDC that the Client is authorized to access, i.e. group or topic name, and role(s).
 This value is a CBOR byte string wrapping one scope entry, as defined in {{ssec-authorization-request}}.

 * 'get_pub_keys', if the Client wishes to receive the public keys of the other nodes in the group from the KDC.
 This parameter may be present if the KDC stores the public keys of the nodes in the group and distributes them to the Client; it is useless to have here if the set of public keys of the members of the group is known in another way, e.g. it was provided by the AS.
 Note that including this parameter may result in a large message size for the following response, which can be inconvenient for resource-constrained devices.

-The parameter's value is either the CBOR simple value Null or a non-empty CBOR array containing two CBOR arrays:
+  The parameter's value is either the CBOR simple value Null, or a non-empty CBOR array containing the following three elements.

+  - The first element, namely 'inclusion\_flag', encodes the CBOR simple value True.

-  - The first array is non-empty.
-Each element of the first array contains one role or a combination of roles for the group identified by "GROUPNAME".
-The Client indicates that it wishes to receive the public keys of all group members having any of the single roles, or at least all of the roles indicated in any combinations of roles.
+  - The second element, namely 'role\_filter', is a non-empty CBOR array.
+Each element of the array contains one role or a combination of roles for the group identified by "GROUPNAME".
+The Client indicates that it wishes to receive the public keys of all group members having any of the single roles, or at least all of the roles indicated in any combination of roles.
 For example, the array \["role1", "role2+role3"\] indicates that the Client wishes to receive the public keys of all group members that have at least "role1" or at least both "role2" and "role3".

-  - The second array is empty.
+  - The third element, namely 'id\_filter', is an empty CBOR array.

   If the Client wishes to receive all public keys of all group members, it encodes the 'get_pub_key' parameter as the CBOR simple value Null.

   The CDDL definition {{RFC8610}} of 'get_pub_keys' is given in {{cddl-ex-getpubkeys}}, using as example encoding: node identifier encoded as a CBOR byte string; role identifier encoded as a CBOR text string, and combination of roles encoded as a CBOR array of roles.

+  Note that the array of roles 'role\_filter' is non-empty for this handler, but this is not necessarily the case for other handlers using this parameter: if this array is empty, it means that the client is not filtering public keys based on roles.

-  Note that the second array (array of node identifiers) is empty for this handler, because the joining node is not expected to filter based on node identifiers, but is not necessarily empty for the value of 'get_pub_keys' received by the handler of FETCH to ace-group/GROUPNAME/pub-key (see {{pubkey-fetch}}).
+  Also note that the array of node identifiers 'id\_filter' is empty for this handler, because the joining node is not expected or capable to express a filter based on node identifiers at this point in time.
+Consistently, the 'inclusion\_flag' element is set to the CBOR simple value True.
+However, the 'id\_filter' array is not necessarily empty for the value of 'get_pub_keys' received by the handler of FETCH to ace-group/GROUPNAME/pub-key (see {{pubkey-fetch}}).

-  Also note that the second array (array of roles) is non-empty for this handler, but that is not necessarily the case for other handlers using this parameter: if this array is empty it means that the client is not filtering public keys based on roles.

-  Finally, 'get_pub_keys' is never used as an array containing two empty arrays (in CBOR diagnostic notation: \[ \[ \], \[ \] \] ), so if this parameter is received as formatted in that way, it has to be considered malformed.
+  Finally, the 'get_pub_keys' parameter MUST NOT have the arrays 'role\_filter' and 'id\_filter' as both empty, i.e. in CBOR diagnostic notation: \[ bool, \[ \], \[ \] \].
+Thus, if this parameter is received as formatted in that way, it has to be considered malformed.

 ~~~~~~~~~~~~~~~~~~~~ CDDL
 id = bstr